Omarosa Manigault Newman says she quit White House job, wasn't fired

 Newman's description of her account prompted "GMA" co-anchor Robin Roberts to deliver an apparent shot at her, after the interview had concluded.

 "She said she has a story to tell, and I'm sure she'll be selling that story," Roberts said.
 "So yeah, she will.
-Bye Felicia," she said, referencing a popular phrase which originated from the movie, "Friday."
+Bye, Felicia," she said, referencing a popular phrase from the movie "Friday."

 Newman left her White House job this week, but the circumstances of her exit have taken on a narrative fit for reality TV — which is, incidentally, how she and Trump met in the first place.

-A source close to the White House told NBC News Wednesday night that Kelly made the decision to terminate Newman's employment and that she was escorted off the White House grounds after trying to re-enter the residence to debate the terms of her departure.
+A source close to the White House told NBC News on Wednesday night that Kelly made the decision to fire Newman and that she was escorted off the White House grounds after trying to re-enter the residence to debate the terms of her departure.

 During her interview Thursday, Newman cited tweets by U.S. Secret Service a day earlier that she said backed up her account.